damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/2. Specification/README.md

  ```
 What does contain the minimum documentation of the external interfaces?

-  - Identify the interactions between stakeholder 1 and the product
+  - Identify the interactions between stakeholder 1 and the product including
     - Flow 1
     - Flow 2
     - ...
-  - Identify the interactions between stakeholder 2 and the product
+  - Identify the interactions between stakeholder 2 and the product inculding
     - Flow 1'
     - Flow 2'
     - ...